nus-cs1010/2324-s1/docs/07-arithmetic-ops.md

 After this unit, students should:

-- be able to define arithmetic expressions in C programs that include the use of the following arithmetic operators for:
+- be able to define arithmetic expressions in C programs that include the use of the following arithmetic operators:
     - addition ( `+` ),
     - subtraction ( `-` ),
     - multiplication ( `*` ),
     - division ( `/` ), and
-    - modulo ( `%` );
+    - remainder ( `%` );
 - be aware of the numeric types that may be used with arithmetic operators in C programs;
 - be aware of the value range restrictions on the various numeric types in C;
 - be able to use compound operators in C programs;
 - be aware of the difference between division and integer division, and when the latter occurs within arithmetic expressions; and
-- be aware that there exist pitfalls in using `++` and `--` operators and they are not allowed in CS1010.
+- be aware that there exist pitfalls in using `++` and `--` operators, and they are not allowed in CS1010.

 ## Operators